Varshinisenthilkumar12/Job_board_platform/README.md

 User Accounts: Both job seekers and companies can create accounts to manage their profiles and activities.

-Resume Upload: Job seekers can upload their resumes for companies to view.

 Apply for Jobs: Job seekers can apply directly to jobs through the platform.

-Messaging: Job seekers and companies can communicate through the platform.

-Job Alerts: Job seekers can set up alerts to get notified when new jobs matching their criteria are posted.

-Analytics: Companies can track the performance of their job postings.

-Mobile Compatibility: The platform works well on mobile devices too.

 Privacy and Security: Measures are in place to protect users information.